Convolutional Neural Network-reconstructed velocity for kinetic SZ detection: Introduction

-The kSZ signal has so far been detected for a few individual systems (\eg \citealt{Sayers2013, Adam2017}) or by statistical measurements such as the pairwise method (\eg \citealt{Hand2012, Hernandez2015, Planck2016IRXXXVII, Soergel2016, Bernardis2017}) or cross-correlation method \citep{Hill2016}.
-In addition to these approaches, an optimized stacking analysis was used in \cite{Schaan2016}, \cite{Schaan2021}, and \cite{Tanimura2021} (hereafter T21).
-In T21, the authors estimated peculiar velocities of galaxy groups and clusters through the distribution of their surrounding galaxies from the Sloan Digital Sky Survey (SDSS) \citep{Reid2016} based on the linearized continuity equation and used the peculiar velocities to align the signs of the kSZ signals and stack them.
-While a linearized continuity equation was used to estimate the peculiar velocities in those studies, a deep learning technique was recently used in \cite{Wu2021} to reconstruct the cosmic velocity field from the dark matter density field in numerical simulations.
+The kSZ signal has so far been detected for a few individual systems (\eg \citealt{Sayers2013, Adam2017}) or by statistical measurements such as the pairwise method (\eg \citealt{Hand2012, Hernandez2015, Planck2016IRXXXVII, Soergel2016, Bernardis2017}), cross-correlation method \citep{Hill2016}, and the technique of angular redshift fluctuations \citep{Chaves2021}.
+In addition to these approaches, an optimized stacking analysis was used by \cite{Schaan2016}, \cite{Schaan2021}, and \cite{Tanimura2021} (hereafter T21).
+T21 estimated peculiar velocities of galaxy groups and clusters through the distribution of their surrounding galaxies from the Sloan Digital Sky Survey (SDSS) \citep{Reid2016} based on the linearized continuity equation and used the peculiar velocities to align the signs of the kSZ signals and stack them.
+While a linearized continuity equation was used to estimate the peculiar velocities in those studies, a deep learning technique was recently used by \cite{Wu2021} to reconstruct the cosmic velocity field from the dark matter density field in numerical simulations.

 In the present study, we extend this approach to real data using the training on galaxy distribution derived from hydrodynamical simulations instead of dark matter distribution.
 We use a new machine-learning approach to estimate the line-of-sight (LOS) velocities of galaxy clusters based on their surrounding galaxy distribution.
 The purpose is to apply our trained model to actual data and use the estimated LOS velocities to detect the kSZ signal of galaxy clusters.
 The paper is organized as follows.
 Section \ref{sec:data} summarizes datasets used in our analyses.
 Section \ref{sec:train} explains the LOS velocity reconstruction of galaxy clusters.
-Section \ref{sec:stack} and \ref{sec:detection} present the stacking method and the detection of the kSZ signals.
+Sections \ref{sec:stack} and \ref{sec:detection} present the stacking method and the detection of the kSZ signals.
 The interpretation of the measurements is presented in Section \ref{sec:ana}.
 We end this paper with discussions and conclusions in Section \ref{sec:conclusion}.